hyunholee26/hyunholee26.github.io/_pages/about.md

 I am a Senior Manager at K-water(Korea Water Resources Corporation), also I am currently studying at Arizona State University as a GIS Ph.D student in Tempe, United States.
 I am a member of CICI(Cyber Infrastructure and Computational Intelligence) lab advised by [prof. Wenwen Li](https://search.asu.edu/profile/1978357).

 My research focus on deep learning for geospatial data and its interpretability.
-Also, I am interested in the applications of these techniques for the water resources management.
+Also, I am interested in the applications of the water resources management using these techniques.

 Previously, I received a M.S. degree in Computer Sciecne from the KAIST(Korea Advanced Institute of Science & Technology), advised by prof. Kwangyun Wohn.
 For more detail, please refer to my CV.